drewLo/drewlo.github.io/_posts/2018-05-16-setting-up-github-pages.md

 ---

 Getting DNS configured correctly was an adventure.
-Partially due to the intricacies of DNS still being unexplored territory for me, like the the time websites take to update their cache, vs my local cache.
+Partially due to the intricacies of DNS still being unexplored territory for me.

+Like the the time websites take to update their cache or to propagate changes, vs my local environment.
+Redirect records and TCP/IP also acted a point of confusion..
-It can make it difficult to discern if the action I just took had any effect.
+At first it took some getting used to discerning if the action I just took had any effect.
 In my defense, I've never considered myself much of a web developer.

 Removing either of the CNAME or redirects caused problems, but I was able to find the local minima of stuff that needed to be configured, after a few (5!) hours.